Pierre J. Huss

 Huss was president of the United Nations Correspondents Association in 1962.
 He and George Carpozi, Jr. cowrote Red Spies in the UN, published in 1965.

+In 1958 Huss received the Sigma Delta Chi award for general reporting for his work on a UN report of the Hungarian Revolution.

 Huss died of a heart attack on March 22, 1966, after collapsing in the lobby of the United Nations, where he was then a reporter for the Hearst Headline Service.
+He was survived by his wife Marianne and daughters Marie-Anne and Jacqueline.

 Example of his reporting

 As an INS correspondent based at the Allied Forces Headquarters in North Africa, Huss wrote the following in July 1943, after news of Mussolini's fall from power: